richardsondx/daycare_clock/README.md

 This project is deployed using Heroku

-Refer to https://devcenter.heroku.com/categories/deployment for detail
+Refer to https://devcenter.heroku.com/categories/deployment for details
-* ...